mychele-larson/mychele-larson/README.md

 ## My name is Mychele Larson.

- 🔭 I’m a recently received my certificate as a Data Analyst from the University of Texas, San Antonio Bootcamp.
+ 🔭 I’m a lifelong learner who recently received my certificate as a Data Analyst from the University of Texas, San Antonio Bootcamp.

- 🌱 I’m currently seeking an opportunity which will enable me to utilize my newly acquired data analysis skills in combination with over 25 years of expertise as a licensed healthcare professional.
+ 🌱 I’m currently seeking an opportunity which will enable me to utilize my data analysis skills in combination with over 25 years of expertise as a licensed healthcare professional.

  👯 I’m looking to start my new career in Healthcare Data Analytics with a company committed to excellence in employee development, evidence-based outcomes and outstanding quality healthcare.